QCP: A Practical Separation Logic-based C Program Verification Tool: Introduction

-Ideally, a verification tool \begin{itemize}[leftmargin=4.5em, labelindent=1em] \item[(A)] should support complex functional correctness verification like existing interactive tools; \item[(B)] should reduce human intervention as much as possible like fully automated tools and annotated-based tools --- when programs and safety properties are simple, users can expect to complete their verification task by only writing some annotations (i.e. writing proof code in proof assistants is supposed to be unnecessary ); \item[(C)] should support realistic program verification without forcing users to modify original source code according to some verification-oriented pattern. \end{itemize} Existing tools either only support (A) or (B); quite few of them support (A) and (B) simultaneously, let alone (C) (to the best of our knowledge, none of them support (C)).
+Ideally, a verification tool should achieve the following: \begin{itemize}[leftmargin=4.5em, labelindent=1em] \item[(A)] Support the verification of complex functional correctness properties, comparable to interactive proof assistants. \item[(B)] Minimize human intervention to the greatest extent possible, similar to fully automated and annotation-based tools.
+For simple programs and safety properties, verification should be achievable solely by writing annotations, without requiring manual proof construction in a proof assistant. \item[(C)] Provide real-time feedback during development.
+For example, immediately following the input of a precondition and a line of code, the tool should run symbolic execution and show the results before further code is written.
+If the execution fails, the tool should highlight the problematic line and report the error. \end{itemize} Existing tools either only support (A) or (B); quite a few of them support (A) and (B) simultaneously, let alone (C) (to the best of our knowledge, none of them support (C)).
 This paper introduces \textbf{Qualified C Programming (QCP)}, a C program verification tool that targets all three requirements above.